 Safe Zone is a four-hour training program designed to create a network of allies for lesbian, gay, bisexual, transgender, intersex, queer, and allied (LGBTQIA) students.
 The desired goal for the Safe Zone program is ultimately to make the University community a safer and more supportive place for people of all sexual orientations, gender identities, and gender expressions.
 Learn more about Safe Zone trainings here.

-HAVEN is a four-hour training program to create a network of people serving as safe spaces to go to discuss issues around sexual assault, abusive relationships, and stalking.
+HAVEN is a three-hour training program to create a network of people serving as safe spaces to go to discuss issues around sexual assault, abusive relationships, and stalking.
 Learn more at the HAVEN Training page or sign up at the HAVEN Registration page.

 There are a variety of student organizations, both undergraduate and graduate/professional, who work to end interpersonal violence on campus.
 Check them out on the student groups page!

 The campus regularly sponsors a variety of events during Relationship Violence Awareness Month (October) and Sexual Assault Awareness Month (April).
 Sub-committees of SARVTAE help coordinate calendars.

 The Interpersonal Violence Prevention Coordinator and the Rape Prevention Education Coordinator may be contacted to present guest lectures on prevention.
 Please contact us at firstname.lastname@example.org.

 Orange County Rape Crisis Center also works with UNC-Chapel Hill to provide guest lectures and programming on campus.
 To request more information, please contact OCRCC at 919-968-4647.